axelhahn/ahcrawler/docs/30_Web_UI_backend/30_Start/50_Profiles.md

 Follow all links and ignore nofollow tagging (default value: OFF)

 The next variables override the defaults for all profiles (see program settings).

-**max. count of urls to scan**

-Before scanning a larger website you can make test with a limited number of pages by entering a low number here, i.e. "3".
-Enter "0" (zero) for no limit.

 **search index scan - simultanous Requests (overrides the default of [N])**